 project-guide banner

-Install project-guide in any repository with pip install project-guide, run project-guide init, then tell your LLM to "Read docs/project-guide/go.md and start."
-A single rendered entry point dynamically assembles instructions from 15 development modes—planning, setup, coding, debugging, documentation, refactoring, and more—using Jinja2 templates.
-Type "go" to advance through each step.
-Switch modes as needed to get the right guidance for the task at hand.
+A single rendered entry point dynamically assembles LLM instructions from 17 development modes (planning, setup, coding, debugging, documentation, refactoring, and more) using Jinja2 templates.
+Type "go" in the LLM chat to advance through each step.
+Switch modes in the CLI as needed to get the right guidance for the task at hand.

-This is "HITLoop" (human-in-the-loop) development: the developer directs, the LLM executes.
+This is "HITLoop" (human-in-the-loop) development: you direct, the LLM executes.
+You stay in charge, guiding features, flow, and taste, while the LLM handles the mundane coding.
 The pace is "flaming agile"—an entire production-ready backend can be completed in 6-12 hours.
-When you customize a file for your project, lock it so future package updates skip it.
-When you want the latest workflow improvements, run project-guide update to sync all non-locked files.
+When you customize a prompt for your project, mark it as overridden so future package updates skip it.
+When you want the latest workflow improvements, a simple command will sync all non-overridden prompts.

 Quick Start